RadhaKrishn: Chapter 3 : Punarmilan

-Lord Shiva suggests that Krishna should perform the Ashwamedh Yagya, for which he would need someone as his consort (ardhāngini).
-Krishna chooses Rukmini to sit with him for the yajna; to this his other queens object, claiming that they are equally eligible for sitting with him.
-Narada advised to perform Tulabhara (balancing) in order to find the perfect consort for Krishna.
-On the weighing scale, Krishna is in one balance and the other queens have to put their jewellery to win Krishna.
-Rukmini places a pair of bangles gifted by Krishna and a tulasi leaf, and wins him upon balancing the scale.
+Lord Shiva suggests that Krishn should perform the Ashwamedh Yagya, for which he would need someone as his consort (ardhāngini).
+Krishn chooses Rukmini to sit with him for the yajna; to this his other queens object, claiming that they are equally eligible for sitting with him.
+Narada advised performing Tulabhara (balancing) in order to find the perfect consort for Krishn.
+On the weighing scale, Krishn is in one balance and the other queens have to put their jewellery to win Krishn.
+Rukmini arrives and places a pair of bangles gifted by Krishn and a tulasi leaf, and wins him upon balancing the scale.
+However everyone realizes Radha is the perfect ardhangini to Krishn, the yagya is called off.